rehierl/node-tree-outliner/3-4-0-design-5.md

 **CLARIFICATION**
-A type-1 sectioning node is the last unrelated node entered, but not exited, before the section's first node is entered.
-A type-2 sectioning node is the last unrelated node exited, before the section's first node is entered.
+A type-1 sectioning node is the last unrelated node entered, but not exited, before a section's first node is entered.
+A type-2 sectioning node is the last unrelated node exited, before a section's first node is entered.

-Recall, that a type-1 section is defined to begin with the sectioning node's first child.
+Note that a type-1 section is defined to begin with the sectioning node's first child.
 Because of that, and in order to support empty sections, the definition requires to open the declared section when the sectioning node's enter event is about to be exited, not when the first node is being entered.
-Because of that, the definition of the section's first node can also be understood to represent a definition by exclusion.
+Because of that, the definition of the first node of a type-1 section can also be seen as a definition by exclusion.
+Note also that the definition of a type-2 section is similar with that regards.

 **QUESTION**
 Is it possible to define the end of a section in terms of an (enter or exit)